scjx123/tp/docs/UserGuide.md

 ### `next` - Switch the target region to the next page

 Typing `next` switches the target region to the next page, should a next page exist.<br>
-This command has no effect on pure text CLI mode.
+This command has no effect on pure text CLI mode.<br>
+Note:
+1. This function should be used in FANCY UI only.

 Syntax: